 How does it work?

-When you commence a retirement phase income stream post 1 July 2017, the Transfer Balance Cap is $1.6 million.
+When you commence a retirement phase income stream (common example is an Accout Based Pension) post 1 July 2017, the Transfer Balance Cap is $1.7 million.
 You will have your own transfer balance account that operates like a bank account.
 Credits and debits will occur in this personal transfer balance account as outlined in the table below.
 The account and associated debits and credits cease upon death.
 If the balance of the account exceeds the Transfer Balance Cap, an excess balance will be created.

 Exceeding the Transfer Balance Cap

 If you transfer more than your personal Transfer Balance Cap into a retirement phase income stream, an ‘excess transfer balance’ will be created and includes:

 - The amount exceeding your personal Transfer Balance Cap.

 - The notional earnings on the excess amount.
 Excess transfer balance tax will be payable on the notional earnings (i.e. 15% for the first instance of an excess transfer balance and 30% for each breach thereafter).

 The ATO may issue an excess transfer balance determination to ‘crystallise’ the amount that needs to be withdrawn.
 This limits the notional earnings to this determination amount.

 The excess needs to be withdrawn from the income stream and either rolled back to super or paid as a lump sum withdrawal to cash.
 The sooner you do this the better, as the excess balance tax will be calculated and applied daily until the excess is transferred out.

 If a determination is issued, the withdrawal needs to occur within 60 days of its issue or the ATO will send an automatic withdrawal notification to the super fund.
 Your super fund will then be required to pay out the amount as per the ATO’s instructions.